 When you’re scuba diving you will be using an oxygen tank to help you breathe underwater.
 There are several factors that can impact how long your tank will last including diving depths, air consumption rate and tank size.
 However rule of thumb is that you can usually get 45 minutes to 1 hour out of a tank.

-For those who don’t really know what the difference is, snorkelling is when you pop on a pair of half face goggles with a pipe attached so that you can breathe as you skim the water and head down to peek at the beautiful ocean beneath.
+For those who don’t really know how snorkelling works, you pop on a pair of half face goggles with a pipe attached so that you can breathe as you skim the water and head down to peek at the beautiful ocean beneath.
 You usually have flippers attached to your feet that help you glide along without the need to wear scuba diving gear.
 But depending where you decide to snorkel, you may need to wear more snorkelling gear.
 If your experience requires you to wear the whole shebang, your snorkelling equipment will consist of a mask, snorkel, fins and wetsuit.
 Although snorkelling is nowhere near as complicated as scuba diving, the experience you choose may still require you to complete snorkelling lessons to be on the safe side.